 - Dampen the sponge, then wring the excess water squeeze

 - The dog hairs should start clumping on the damp sponge

 Carpet rakes are a nifty tool that does exactly what it sounds like it does.
 It disturbs and rakes the carpet fibers, causing more pet hair to become loose and come up.
 Many types of pet hair will roll into the rake like leaves, clumping into piles as you pull the fur from the carpet.

 - Gently and thoroughly rake your carpet

 There are some vacuums designed specifically not to choke on pet hair.
 You know how bad a thickly coated carpet can be for your vacuum.
 If your dogs shed a lot and have the type of hair that chokes the vacuum, consider getting a pet hair vacuum for your dog’s favorite rooms and furniture.

 Steamatic of the Red River Valley has commercial vacuums that reach deep into the carpet, removing the pet hair and dirt.

 Try the Professionals at Steamatic of the Red River Valley for Carpet Cleaning in Grand Forks & Fargo

 Still have pet hair embedded deep in your carpet?
 While they’re worth a try, some DIY methods don’t typically work 100%, but Steamatic of the Red River Valley can help you keep the level of pet hair down with an amazing professional carpet cleaning.
-Our team at Steamatic of Red River Valley, in Fargo, NC and Grand Forks, NC, has access to high-powered carpet cleaning equipment and techniques designed to knock stains and embedded pet hair right out of your carpet fiber.
+Our team at Steamatic of Red River Valley, in Fargo, ND and Grand Forks, ND, has access to high-powered carpet cleaning equipment and techniques designed to knock stains and embedded pet hair right out of your carpet fiber.
 Contact us today to book a professional carpet cleaning and see your dog’s favorite carpet returned to like-new condition.